Thank you for your interest in joining the Worldwide CDIO Initiative.

-CDIO is open to institutions via the individuals employed by or affiliated with a collaborating institution.
-A series of regional groups have been created to streamline the acceptance of schools within those regions.
-Schools joining the Worldwide CDIO Initiative are accepted as Regional Collaborators and welcomed into the appropriate regional group.
+The Worldwide CDIO Initiative is divided into regions created to streamline the acceptance of schools within those regions.
+Schools joining the CDIO Initiative are accepted as Regional Collaborators and welcomed into the appropriate regional group.

 All schools willing to commit to CDIO are welcome to apply.
 We particularly encourage schools to join that will apply CDIO to engineering disciplines not currently represented in the Initiative.

 There is no fee or charge to belong to the CDIO Initiative.
 CDIO is an open-architecture initiative; all of its products are available free and schools are encouraged to adapt and use them in the manner they find most appropriate.
 However, the CDIO Initiative seeks active collaborators, and as a member you are expected to regularly participate in our meetings and activities.
 Collaborating schools are expected to provide funds for their own CDIO-related expenses (e.g., attendance to CDIO meetings).

 Step 1: Get acquainted with CDIO Community and frameworks and contact the CDIO Office

 Visit the CDIO website to get to know the CDIO Initiative.
 Participate in a couple of CDIO conferences/Fall meetings/regional meetings to get to know the Community, the CDIO Initiative organization and the framework of CDIO based education by e.g. attending our Introductory workshops and different seminars held at these meetings.
 Make study visits to CDIO Collaborator schools and study the CDIO Book and website.

 Formally state your interest in joining CDIO by emailing the CDIO office at firstname.lastname@example.org and you will receive an application form (the "CDIO application") and contacts to the regional leaders within your region.

 Step 2: Submit application to join the CDIO Initiative